Category

 Limitations of an all-hazards plan

 Because not all emergencies are alike, an all-hazards plan does have limitations.
-Something like a power outage will need much less management than a natural disaster that destroys an entire building.
+A power outage will need much less management than a global pandemic or even a natural disaster that destroys an entire building.
 The response planning and preparation are very different for these two emergencies.

 But remember, the goal of all-hazards planning isn’t to plan the exact response for every emergency.
-It’s to make sure you have a foundation of a plan during any crisis.
+It’s to ensure that you have a foundation for a plan during any crisis.
 These plans should be flexible and scalable for all possible emergency events.

 icon-travel-safety